websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 private DDMFormValuesSerializerTracker _ddmFormValuesSerializerTracker;
 ```

-## Implementing File System Storage
+## Implement File System Storage

-The default storage adapter already overrides the three methods of the interface, and the file system storage is in addition to that logic.
+The default storage adapter already overrides the three methods of the interface, and the file system storage adds file storage logic to it.

 ### Implement File Deletion

-Add a line to the beginning of the `delete` method that sets the `fileId` as the primary key returned by the delete request object:
+To handle deletion, add a line to the beginning of the `delete` method that sets the `fileId` as the primary key returned by the delete request object:

 ```java
 long fileId = ddmStorageAdapterDeleteRequest.getPrimaryKey();